The Broad Prize Selection Jury

 Former U.S. Secretary of Health and Human Services

 Donna Shalala began her commitment to public service early as one of the country’s first Peace Corps volunteers, serving in Iran from 1962 to 1964.
-Currently professor of political science and president of the University of Miami, Shalala has more than 25 years of experience as an accomplished scholar, teacher and administrator.
+Currently professor of political science and president of the University of Miami, Shalala has more than 40 years of experience as an accomplished scholar, teacher and administrator.
 In 1993, President Clinton appointed her secretary of the Department of Health and Human Services (HHS), where she served for eight years, becoming the longest serving HHS secretary in U.S. history.
 Shalala also served under President Jimmy Carter as assistant secretary for policy development and research at the U.S. Department of Housing and Urban Development.
 In the 1970s, she chaired the doctoral program in politics and education at Teachers College, Columbia University.
 She has held tenured professorships in political science at Columbia University, University of Wisconsin - Madison and City University of New York.
 She is a member of the National Academy of Education, the American Academy of Arts & Sciences and the Institute of Medicine of the National Academies.

 Former U.S. Secretary of Education

-Margaret Spellings is president and CEO of Margaret Spellings and Company and a leading national expert on public policy.
-Spellings also serves as a senior advisor to the U.S. Chamber of Commerce and as president of the U.S. Forum for Policy Innovation.
+Margaret Spellings is president of the George W. Bush Presidential Center and is a leading national expert on public policy.
 From 2005 to 2009, she served as U.S. secretary of education under President George W. Bush.
 As a member of the president’s Cabinet, Spellings led the implementation of the No Child Left Behind Act.
 She was a White House domestic policy advisor from 2001 to 2005, during which time she managed the development of the president’s domestic policy agenda.
 Prior to her service in the White House, Spellings served as senior advisor to then-Gov. George W. Bush of Texas, led government relations efforts for the Texas Association of School Boards, served in various leadership capacities for the Texas legislature, and worked for local education organizations including Austin Community College.